 Can I apply for a no-medical exam life insurance policy?

 OK, so now that you’ve figured out HOW much life insurance you need, and you’re pretty sure what TYPE of life insurance you want to apply for, it’s time to decide whether or not you wish to use a life insurance policy that WILL REQUIRE you to take a medical exam vs. no exam.

-And while avoiding a medical exam may seem like the obvious choice, there are three things one should be aware of before applying for a no-medical exam life insurance in your 40s.
+While avoiding a medical exam may seem like the obvious choice, there are three things one should be aware of before applying for a no medical exam life insurance in your 40s.

 #1.
 Lower policy limits.

-No medical exam life insurance policies tend to offer lower policy limits.
-That said, a couple of no-medical exam life insurance policies will provide up to 1 million dollars in coverage, which isn’t all that low.
+No-medical-exam life insurance policies tend to offer lower policy limits.
+That said, a couple of them will provide up to 1 million dollars in coverage, which isn’t all that low.

 However, if you are looking for more coverage, you will likely need to apply for a traditional life insurance policy requiring one to take a medical exam.

 #2.
 They can be more challenging to qualify for.

 Most no-medical-exam life insurance companies tend to be more difficult to qualify because insurance companies offering these types of life insurance policies only want to provide them to those eligible for a Standard or better rate.

 Now, there are a few exceptions with pre-existing medical conditions like diabetes, anxiety, or depression; however, when it comes to other medical conditions like: